loft-demos/vcluster-platform-demo-app-template/README.md

 ![Supports vCluster Inception](https://img.shields.io/badge/vCluster-Inception%20Ready-blueviolet?style=flat-square&logo=kubernetes)

-This repository template is configured to automatically integrate with fully managed and fully automate [**vCluster Platform Demo Generator**](./vcluster-platform-demo-generator.md), and provides a GitOps approach for managing vCluster Platform (`vcluster-gitops` directory) and selectable demo use cases as code for self-service vCluster Platform demo environments (`vcluster-use-cases` directory).
+This repository template is configured to automatically integrate with fully managed and fully automated [**vCluster Platform Demo Generator**](./vcluster-platform-demo-generator.md), and provides a GitOps approach for managing vCluster Platform (`vcluster-gitops` directory) and selectable demo-use-cases-as-code for self-service vCluster Platform demo environments (`vcluster-use-cases` directory).

 Although originally designed and optimized for a hierarchical vCluster Platform  with the fully managed [**vCluster Platform Demo Generator**] -leveraging vCluster inception- the _vCluster Platform Demo Repository_ may also be used for _standalone_ vCluster Platform demo environments where the host cluster, along with the vCluster Platform and Argo CD installations (bootstrap applications), are self-managed.

 ## vCluster Platform Integration Examples

 - vCluster Platform GitOps: Mainly used to create and update vCluster Platform custom resources to pre-configure the vCluster Platform Demo environment.
 The resources are deployed to the vCluster Platform Demo vCluster via Argo CD and Flux.
-- Argo CD: In addition to showcasing vCluster Platform integrations, Argo CD is used for vCluster Platform Demo GitOps and to install additional template selectable demo use cases as code.
+- Argo CD: Argo CD is used for vCluster Platform Demo GitOps and to install additional template selectable demo use cases as code using the [App of Apps pattern](https://argo-cd.readthedocs.io/en/latest/operator-manual/cluster-bootstrapping/#app-of-apps-pattern).
+Argo CD is also used to showcase vCluster Platform integrations like ephmeral virtual cluster for GitHub Pull Requests.
-- Using vNode with vCluster and vCluster Platform
+- vNode: Using vNode with vCluster and vCluster Platform
-- Crossplane highlights custom resource syncing
+- Crossplane: Crossplane highlights custom resource syncing and is used to create _ephemeral_ GitHub resources that are automatically cleaned up when a VCP demo environment vCluster is deleted.
 - External Secrets Operator showcases [vCluster integration with ESO](https://www.vcluster.com/docs/vcluster/integrations/external-secrets/guide).
 - vCluster [Central Admission Control](https://www.vcluster.com/docs/vcluster/configure/vcluster-yaml/policies/admission-control) with Kyverno
-- vCluster Integration with Flux
+- Flux: Showcases vCluster integration with Flux.
 - MySQL Operator example that showcases using the [vCluster Platform database connector](https://www.vcluster.com/docs/platform/administer/connector/database) to provide backing stores for Platform managed vCluster instances.
 - Postgres Operator showcases custom resource syncing.
 - vCluster [Virtual Scheduler](https://www.vcluster.com/docs/vcluster/configure/vcluster-yaml/control-plane/other/advanced/virtual-scheduler) with Volcano Scheduler and KubeRay